rajeshsola/rajeshsola.github.io/profile.md

 - GNU Tools that help you for C/C++ Development, Open Source For You, November 2016

-- Open source software that help for your IOT development, Open Source For You, February 2017.
+- Open source software that help for your IOT development, Open Source For You, February 2017 & Republished in Electronics For You, June 2017

 - Managing Timeseries Data using InfluxData, Open Source For You, April 2017

 - Qt Programming for HTTP REST Clients, Open Source For You, May 2017

+- SiteWhere : An Open Platform for Conencted Devices, June 2017

+- Writing Custom Add-ons for Node-RED, June 2017

 Some of these articles are available for public access @ opensourceforu.com/author/rajesh-sola